Robust Universal Inference For Misspecified Models: Designing Tests of Relative Fit

-A formal proof is provided in Appendix~\ref{sec:H_ex1_proof}.
-It will turn out that in this example the $\nu$-approximate Hellinger projection is exactly the Hellinger projection when $\epsilon \le 0.05$, and is the entire model $\model$, otherwise.
+A formal proof is provided in Supplementary Material~\ref{sec:H_ex1_proof}.
+In this example, the $\nu$-approximate Hellinger projection is exactly the Hellinger projection when $\epsilon \le 0.05$, and is the entire model $\model$, otherwise.
 This means that for larger values of $\epsilon$, approximate validity is trivial, yet vacuous, as the target of inference can be any distribution in $\model$.
 This highlights the downside of targeting the $\nu$-approximate projection set: when the model-misspecification is severe the resulting guarantees might be vacuous.